Blend3rman/ez_switch_lib-Arduino-Library/README.md

 - reserved library macro definitions for use by end user, supporting self documenting sketch code
 - a comprehensive User Guide

-The User Guide provides a comprehensive exposition of the scope and capabilities of the <switch_lib> library, including working example sketches.
-For a full appreciation of the <switch_lib> library capabilities download the User Guide from github by following the link below.
+The User Guide provides a comprehensive exposition of the scope and capabilities of the <ez_switch_lib> library, including working example sketches.
+For a full appreciation of the <ez_switch_lib> library capabilities download the User Guide from github by following the link below.

 <end>